-The Amended 2002 Plan is designed to attract, retain and motivate qualified employees in order to achieve our long-term growth and profitability objectives, provide competitive levels of remuneration, recognize individual initiatives and achievements, link compensation to corporate performance and align the interests of our employees with the interests of our stockholders.
-The grants under the Amended 2002 Plan would be the principal method for long-term incentive compensation and are designed to promote the convergence of long-term interests between our key employees and our stockholders,
+The 2002 Plan is designed to attract, retain and motivate qualified employees in order to achieve our long-term growth and profitability objectives, provide competitive levels of remuneration, recognize individual initiatives and achievements, link compensation to corporate performance and align the interests of our employees with the interests of our stockholders.
+The grants under the 2002 Plan would be the principal method for long-term incentive compensation and are designed to promote the convergence of long-term interests between our key employees and our stockholders.

-The Amended 2002 Plan provides for the grant to eligible employees, consultants and directors of stock options, SARs, restricted shares, restricted share units, performance shares, performance units, dividend equivalents and other share-based awards (the "Awards").
+The 2002 Plan provides for the grant to eligible employees, consultants and directors of stock options, SARs, restricted shares, restricted share units, performance shares, performance units, dividend equivalents and other share-based awards (the "Awards").
 Each Award (other than a stock option or SAR) granted shall be deemed to equal 2.4 stock options.

-The existing 2002 Plan was approved by our stockholders at our Annual Meeting of Stockholders held on November 12, 2002 and amended to increase the number of authorized shares available under the plan to 3,100,000 at our Annual Meeting of Stockholders held on December 4, 2003.
-Currently, there are an aggregate of 3,100,000 shares of common stock reserved for issuance under the existing 2002 Plan, of which only 92,200 shares are available for grant.
-Under the Amended 2002 Plan, the number of shares available for grant would be increased by 750,000 to 3,850,000, thereby increasing the 92,200 shares available for grant to 842,200 shares.
-As of June 30, 2005, options to purchase an aggregate of 2,441,095 shares were outstanding under the existing 2002 Plan.
-Shares issued pursuant to the Amended 2002 Plan will be either authorized but unissued shares or treasury shares.
+The 2002 Plan, as amended, was approved by our stockholders at our Annual Meeting of Stockholders held on December 1, 2005.
+Currently, there are an aggregate of 3,850,000 shares of common stock authorized for issuance under the existing 2002 Plan, of which only 794,600 shares are available for grant.
+Under the 2002 Plan, the number of shares authorized for grant would be increased by 2,000,000 to 5,850,000, thereby increasing the 794,600 shares available for grant to 2,794,000 shares.
+As of June 30, 2006, options to purchase an aggregate of 1,673,624 shares were outstanding under the existing 2002 Plan.
+Shares issued pursuant to the 2002 Plan will be either authorized but unissued shares or treasury shares.